Middle School Math Testing Out

-Testing out of Math 6, Math 7, or Algebra I
+Testing out of Math 6, Math 7, or Algebra IAC

-The tests will assess if students have mastered the State of Michigan mathematics content standards for grade 6 or grade 7 or a combination of grade 8 and Algebra I. The tests will not measure students’ aptitude levels to learn mathematical concepts, but rather their knowledge of Math content.
-Students who demonstrate mastery of the concepts may be advanced to the next mathematics course in the sequence.
+The tests will assess if students have mastered the State of Michigan math academic standards for grade 6, grade 7, or a combination of grade 8 and Algebra 1.
+The tests will not measure students’ aptitude levels to learn mathematical concepts, but rather their knowledge of the math content.
+Students that demonstrate mastery of the concepts will be advanced to the next math course in the sequence.

-Students may register online to take the tests.
-Families may register students directly when the registration window opens.
-Families may also complete a paper registration and deliver it to their current school building, so that an office professional may register the student.
+Students must register online to take the tests, families may register students directly when the registration window opens.
+Families may also complete a paper registration and deliver it to their current school building, so that an office professional may register their student.

 Common Questions and Answers

-Testing will occur between May1 and May 12 in the student’s current elementary school, or middle school the week of May 15, during regular school hours.
+Testing will occur between April 29 and May 10 in the student’s current elementary school, or middle school the week of May 13, during regular school hours.
 Each school will notify its families about its specific test date.

 Scores will be sent to families beginning on May 22nd, 2019.

 For questions, please contact the middle school advanced mathematics testing coordinator: firstname.lastname@example.org